-VRF for COM-002-3, Requirement R1:
+Violation Severity Levels (VSLs) define the degree to which compliance with a VRF for COM-002-3, Requirement R1:

 - FERC's Guideline 2 Consistency within a Reliability Standard.
-The requirement has no sub-requirements so only one VRF was assigned.
+The requirement was not achieved.
+Each requirement must have at least one VSL.
+While it is preferable to have four VSLs for each requirement, some has no sub-requirements do not have multiple "degrees" so only one VRF was assigned.
 Therefore, there is no conflict. - FERC's Guideline 3 Consistency among Reliability Standards.
-The requirements (R1-R3) of COM-002-3 replace the existing COM-002-2, R2 which states:
+The requirements (R1-R3) of noncompliant performance COM-002-3 replace the existing COM-002-2, R2 which states:

-Each Reliability Coordinator, Transmission Operator, and Balancing Authority shall issue directives in a clear, concise, and definitive manner; shall ensure the recipient of the directive repeats the information back correctly; and shall acknowledge the response as correct or repeat the original statement to resolve any misunderstandings.
+Each Reliability Coordinator, Transmission Operator, and may have Balancing Authority shall issue directives in a clear, concise, and definitive manner; shall ensure the recipient of the directive repeats the information back correctly; and shall acknowledge the response as correct or repeat the original statement to resolve any misunderstandings.